CruGlobal/cru-content-designs/README.md

 1. The `!default` flag is only needed on the default map because that's what indicates it's available for override.
 2. The first breakpoint **must** have a value of 0 for computational purposes.
 3. You can label your maps' keys whatever you want as long as they're consistent between the two maps.
 4. The submodule's default styles are set for three browser sizes, essentially mobile, tablet, and desktop, so if you change the number of breakpoints or change the map keys, you need to tell it at what breakpoints you want the default styles to apply to.
-In the `$cru-breakpoints-mapping` map, we're telling the compiler to map the smallest styles (1) to the smallest breakpoint, the medium styles (2) to the middle two breakpoints, and the largest styles (3) to the largest breakpoint.
+In the `$cru-breakpoints-mapping` map, we're telling the compiler to map the mobile styles (1) to the smallest breakpoint, the tablet styles (2) to the middle two breakpoints, and the desktop styles (3) to the largest breakpoint.

 You might notice that there are also some variable overrides in `aem.scss` that pull in the updated values of the breakpoints.
 You'll want to create your own variables if you've modified the breakpoints maps.
 Here are what come default with the submodule: